balasuar/slate/source/includes/_landedcostharmonizedcodes.md

 ### Browse Harmonized Codes

 Presents the all available Harmonized Codes as a browseable tree.
 Each request specifies a parent node, and the response lists all child nodes of that parent.
+If no parent node is specified, all root-level nodes will be returned.

 #### Request
 ```plaintext